Back to what we treat

 Life is more difficult for people with a personality disorder (whether diagnosed or undiagnosed).
 They are therefore more likely to have other mental health problems such as depression, or abuse drugs or alcohol.

 The above list may be familiar to most people at different times in their lives.
 If these symptoms occur only occasionally or during specific periods of stress, you probably don't have a personality disorder.
-Personality disorder is diagnosed only when symptoms are severe enough to cause ongoing problems in more than one area of a person’s life – for example, if a person often has trouble with the police, has been arrested a number of times, or has trouble staying out of prison.
+Personality disorder is diagnosed only when symptoms are severe enough to cause ongoing problems in more than one area of a person’s life – for example, if a person often has trouble with the police, finds it hard to keep a job, or has difficulty maintaining meaningful relationships.

 Yes, there are, according to the World Health Organisation.
 These can be split into three different groups: